cuiyongbo/hello-world/my_wiki/languages/english_notes_3.rst

 | Usage: he mustn't overrun his budget.
 | Definition: the movement of a vehicle at a speed greater than is imparted by the engine. [类似CPU超频]
 |
+| deranged
+| Definition: mad; insane.
+| Usage: Three years ago today a deranged man shot and killed 14 people in the main square.
+|